 Web pages to support An Introduction to Gödel’s Theorems (CUP 2007/2013).
 Additional materials include exercises, lecture notes ‘Gödel Without (Too Many) Tears’ for philosophers, and two very short courses for mathematicians.

 Web pages to support An Introduction to Formal Logic (CUP, 2003; latest corrected reprint 2013).
 Links to answers to exercises.
 But also various additional materials, overheads for lectures, worksheets, unpublished chapters.

-The Teach Yourself Logic Study Guide is an annotated reading list for advanced philosophy undergraduates and graduate students — and for mathematicians too — who want/need to teach themselves more logic than is nowadays provided in many university courses.
+The Teach Yourself Logic Study Guide is an annotated reading list for students who want/need to teach themselves more logic than is nowadays provided in many university courses.
 There are also supplements e.g. on serious set theory and Book Notes on various general mathematical logic texts and philosophy of maths books, etc.